laginha/django-object-hooks/README.md

 ## Deliverers

-- `HOOK_COLLECTION_DELIVERER`: define the deliverer responsible for filtering the `Hook` model and dumping each payload.
+- `HOOK_COLLECTION_DELIVERER`: responsible for filtering the `Hook` model and dumping each payload.
-- `HOOK_ELEMENT_DELIVERER` define the deliverer responsible for sending a POST request to a target with a given payload.
+- `HOOK_ELEMENT_DELIVERER`: responsible for sending a POST request to a target with a given payload.

 ### Use celery